-In bilingual versions of this manual, each controller display appears once for each language in the manual.
-The English display appears immediately below the native (non-English) on the left side of the page, as shown in Figure 1.
+If this manual contains more than one language, we show each controller display one time for each language in the manual.
+We show the English display immediately below the native (non-English) on the left side of the page, as shown in Figure 1.